Archive for properties

 So after taking the whole thing down, I’ve been putting things back together again in the last 8 weeks.
 It’s been a fun experience for sure, but has also involved alot of running around, coordinating various help, playing helper and actually doing the work, and, of course, being budget conscious.
 Doing this at night after your day job is not for the faint at heart, but is gratifying in terms of cost as well as getting exactly what you want.

 I hope to be done the bulk of the remaining work in the next month, which includes laying ~1000 square feet of porcelain/ceramic tile.
 Luckily, a friend’s uncle is helping with most of the project, so it’s valuable to have professional eyes (and hands) on things at all times.
+If you want to build a kitchen in your basement, you may need to work with a contractor who specializes in garbage disposal replacement in western new york to install a garbage disposal for you.
+You should also make sure that you have a good plumbing system.
+Hire a plumber who is well-experienced and will provide top-notch service.

 Check out the progress (advice/suggestions valued!).
 When the drywall dust settles, I looking forward to getting my life back.
 Now that warmer temperatures are (seemingly) here, it’s high time to finish the job!